louthy/language-ext/README.md

             ? bind(ma.Value)
             : ??? ; // What do we return here?
 ```
 The key is to use constraints.
-But it also requires an extra generic paramter for `Bind`:
+But it also requires an extra generic parameter for `Bind`:
 ```c#
     public interface Monad<MA, A>
     {